Florida men, one dressed in bull onesie, attempt to burn down house with Ragu sauce, police say

 Deputies found the burning pot of Ragu sauce and a washcloth near the stove’s burner which appeared to be an attempt to start a fire, according to WESH-TV.

-"He was trying to make it look like I left the stove on but who gets up at 2 a.m. and fixes sketti," the victim told the WKMC-TV.
+"He was trying to make it look like I left the stove on but who gets up at 2 a.m. and fixes sketti?" the victim told the WKMC-TV.

 FLORIDA TEACHER ARRESTED AFTER SHE THREATENED TO ‘BLOW EVERYONE UP’ AT SCHOOL, COPS SAY